-- What things really matter to you?
+- What really matters to you?

 - Do you have the support of your family, especially your immediate family?
 They may have to make sacrifices at the beginning, so it’s important to have them behind you.

-2. Analyze your industry
+2. Refine your idea

 If you don’t have time to perform the research or would like a second opinion, there are people you can go to for help, like government departments and your local SBDC.

-How urgently do people need the thing you’re selling or offering right now?
+- How urgently do people need the thing you’re selling or offering right now?

-How much money and effort will it cost to deliver the value you would like to be offering?
+- How much money and effort will it cost to deliver the value you would like to be offering?

-How long will it take to get to market?
+- How long will it take to get to market?
 A month?
 A year?
 Three years?

-What size up-front investment will you need before you can begin?
+- How much up-front investment will you need before you can begin?

 While you’ve got the time, learn as much as you can about your competitors, about what they provide to their customers, how they attract attention, and whether or not their customers are happy.
 If you can figure out what’s missing before you even get started, your job will be made that much easier when you do finally set up shop.